A forest landscape.

 Summerstown Forest tree harvesting

-This summer approximately 36 hectares of the Summertown Forest will undergo a select harvest as SDG Counties works to mitigate the damage created by the Emerald Ash Borer - an invasive insect species that has devastated Ash trees in our region.
+Starting Oct.
+3, 2024 approximately 36 hectares of the Summertown Forest will undergo a selective harvest as SDG Counties works to mitigate the damage created by the Emerald Ash Borer - an invasive insect species that has devastated Ash trees in our region.
 In order to protect the public, and complete the harvest as efficently as possible, the trail system at Summerstown Forest will be closed for the duration of the work.

-The harvest will be completed by a local contractor and will begin by mid-July.
+The harvest will be completed by a local contractor.
 It's anticipated the trail system will reopen for public use before the 2024/2025 winter season.

 The decision to close the trail system for the harvest was not easy.
 We understand Summerstown Trails is a popular destination for residents, as well as visitors from eastern Ontario, and western Quebec.